-- You can file a complaint in any police station (Mossos d'Esquadra or Policía) and ask for a lawyer to advise you. - When filing your complaint, the police may require security measures to ensure your own safety. - Lodging a police complaint involves starting a difficult judicial process that will trigger painful memories.
+- You can file a complaint in any police station and ask for a lawyer to advise you. - When filing your complaint, the police may require security measures to ensure your own safety. - Lodging a police complaint involves starting a difficult judicial process that will trigger painful memories.
 Therefore, it is important that you are accompanied through this process and, if possible, receiving psychological support.